MRog40/BF6_GD_AutoObjId/README.md

-# BF6_GD_AutoObjId
-AutoObjId - Godot Editor PluginAutomatically assign sequential ObjID values to selected objects with intelligent spatial ordering.
+AutoObjId - Godot Editor Plugin
+Automatically assign sequential ObjID values to selected objects with spatial ordering.

+Key Features:
+✅ Real-time selection count and preview
+✅ Position-based sorting (perfect for top-down view workflows) ✅ Instant feedback with before/after values
+No more manual numbering!
+Select your objects, set the starting number, and let AutoObjId handle the rest.